mrrovot/trtl-cli/README.md

 ### Contribute

-Please contribute with any data about trtl that can be useful.
+Please do a pull request with any data about trtl that can be useful.